 To learn how to use the various features of your Overview page, read Use the Overview page.

-What’s on the Overview
+What’s on the Overview page

 Overview pages include two types of cards.
 Summary cards show you a general summary of your performance over the date range of your choosing.
 Insight cards highlight important observations and are not related to the date range you selected.